SeelaSalorinta/get_next_line/README.md

-Third school project.
-Repeated calls to get_next_line() function should read the text file pointed to by the file descriptor, one line at a time (including the terminating '\n' character).
-Function returns the line that was read.
-If there is nothing else to read or if an error occurred, it should return NULL.
-Function should work as expected reading from a file or stdin.
-Bonus part handles multiple file descriptors at the same time.
-For example, if you can read from the file descriptors 3, 4 and 5, you should be able to read from a different fd per call without losing the reading thread of each file descriptor or returning a line from another fd.
+📜 get_next_line – One Line at a Time

+For my third project at Hive Helsinki, I built get_next_line(), a function that reads a file one line at a time, including the newline character. 📖 Whether reading from a file or stdin, repeated calls return the next line until there's nothing left to read (or an error occurs).
+In that case, it returns NULL.

+The bonus part took things up a notch by handling multiple file descriptors at once! 🔄 That means if you're reading from multiple files (e.g., fds 3, 4, and 5), the function keeps track of each one separately—without mixing up lines or losing progress.

+⚡ This project was a great deep dive into memory management and file handling in C. On to the next challenge!